YePererva/CS6890/README.md

 # Summary
 Techniques were compared on models with varied noise level and losses of energy were estimated by comparing with theoretical maximum.
 NNs were trained applying varied epochs amount (from 1 till 3) to train.
 D&O observe method implementation involves varied size of load changes (steps) expressed as multiplier of minimum change.
-Tables represents total power losses in % for the whole operation lifetime:

 # Conclusions
 Neural Networks are shown to be more reliable approach to manage MMPT of MFC that cause higher energy recovery comparing to D&O.<br>